Plankson/awesome-explainable-reinforcement-learning/README.md

 }
 ```
 ## 🔥 News
+- [x] *2025.2.10:* We have updated our review paper with the latest revisions and incorporated newly published research from 2023 to 2024.
 - [x] *2023.11.01:* We have updated our review paper with the latest revisions and incorporated newly published research from 2022 to 2023.

 ## Table of Contents